MaximCamilleri/Basic-Compiler/README.md

 This project implements a basic complier for the Tinylang language.
 Tinylang is a basic programming language which supports variables, functions, for and while loops, if statements, and print commands.

 The project is split into 5 main parts.
 These are lexical analysis, parsing and building of an AST tree, XML representation of the AST tree, Semantic analysis, and execution.
-The language provides comprehensive error messages for an error encountered in each section.
+The language provides comprehensive error messages for inconsistences encountered in each section.

 ### Sample Tinylang Program:
 ```